-Each employee or other individual who is eligible to participate in the Employer Sponsored Plan, and who meets and continues to meet Capital Health Plan's eligibility requirements described in the Employer Sponsored Plan, shall be entitled to apply to become a Member of Capital Health Plan.
-Such eligibility requirements shall be binding upon the Employer Plan Sponsor and the Member, and no change in such requirements shall be permitted unless Capital Health Plan has been notified of, and has agreed, in writing, to any such change in advance.
-Capital Health Plan may require acceptable documentation that an individual meets and continues to meet the eligibility requirements such as a court order naming the Member as the legal guardian or appropriate adoption documentation described in the Enrollment and Effective Date of Coverage section.
+Each employee or other individual who is eligible to participate in the Employer Sponsored Plan, and who meets and continues to meet Capital Health Plan's eligibility requirements described in the Employer Plan, shall be entitled to apply to become a Member of Capital Health Plan.
+Such eligibility requirements shall be binding upon the Employer Plan Sponsor and the Member and no change in such requirements shall be permitted unless Capital Health Plan has been notified of, and has agreed, in writing, to any such change in advance.